splunk/public-o11y-docs/get-started/get-started.rst

 :strong:`Get your data in`
 Guide for getting your data into Splunk Observability Cloud :ref:`get-started-get-data-in`

+.. rst-class:: newcard

+:strong:`Get started with the collector`
+Get started: Understand and use the collector :ref:`otel-understand-use`

 .. role:: icon-info
 .. rst-class:: newparawithicon